I. CLASSROOM RULES AND POLICIES

 Students are expected to be in their seats with their materials ready at the beginning of each class period.

 If a student misses a day of class it is their responsibility to find out what they have missed and to make up the work.
-Mr. Berman has posted a table of contents for the Interactive Notebook and a daily updated homework log (online calendar) for students to see what they missed.
+Mr. Berman has posted a daily updated homework log (online calendar) for students to see what they missed.
 The best way to get back on track is to let Mr. Berman know what you missed.

 Entry routine used every day in Mr. Berman's class: